-Direct sales is not an easy business, but the potential for profit is literally limitless, with The World Federation of Direct Sales reported that on average $114 billion was generated by its members annually.
+Direct sales is not an easy business, but the potential for profit is literally limitless and there are plenty of high paying jobs in Dallas and all over the world when it comes to sales.
+The World Federation of Direct Sales reported that on average $114 billion was generated by its members annually.

 With products ranging from personal insurance policies to health foods and supplements regularly using direct sales forces to drive sales, if you have a flair for sales and the ability to convince customers and motivate and inspire a team, a direct sales business could be just what you need.
 If you really think that this would be something that you would be good at then you should take a look at something like this http://yoursgi.com/contractor-sales-training/ to make you better prepared for what is going to happen next.